Big Time Sensuality: Background and synopsis

-To shoot the music video for "Big Time Sensuality", Björk called upon Stéphane Sednaoui, who had previously directed videos for Madonna, U2, and Red Hot Chili Peppers.
-Sednaoui heard about Björk when he went to Los Angeles for the first time and declared to be fascinated by her music.
-Björk personally wanted the director after seeing some photos of Kurt Cobain shot by him, that Björk recalled as being the only photos in which she saw Cobain "laughing out loud and dancing".
+To shoot the music video for "Big Time Sensuality", Björk called upon French director Stéphane Sednaoui, who had previously directed videos for Madonna, U2, and Red Hot Chili Peppers.
+Sednaoui heard about Björk when he went to Los Angeles for the first time and was fascinated by her music.
+Björk personally wanted the director after seeing some photos of Kurt Cobain shot by him that Björk recalled as being the only photos in which she saw Cobain "laughing out loud and dancing".

-Sednaoui at first wanted to go to Iceland to shoot the music video, but the costs were too high for the budget.
+Sednaoui initially wanted to go to Iceland to shoot the music video, but the costs were too high for the budget.
 Björk explained the inspiration for the music video: "when you're living on the edge and it's about the courage to enjoy life".
 The director got the idea for the music video while he was in New York and realised that "it would work amazingly with the city.
 With all the big buildings and everything and her voice".

 The video for "Big Time Sensuality" was shot in black and white on 26 October 1993 and features Björk dancing on the back of a moving truck slowly driving through New York City in the middle of the day.
-Björk appears in a white dress and with her typical hairstyle.
-The video uses film effects like slow motion and fast motion.
-The video was released in two versions: one with the album/single version and one featuring a remix by Fluke.
-This version is an edit of the full "Fluke Moulimix" that was longer than the edit provided for radio ("The Fluke Minimix").
-There is also a rare nighttime version which was released only on the director's label The Work of Stephane Sednaoui DVD as well as an uncut alternative daytime version.
+Björk wears a white sweater and a long white skirt, with her hair in topknots.
+The video uses film effects such as slow motion and fast motion.
+Three versions of the video were released using different versions of the song.
+The first video version uses the album/single version of the song.
+The second version uses a remix by Fluke, an edit of the "Fluke Moulimix".
+The third version, shot in the evening, uses the full "Fluke Moulimix".